 John begins the massive hotel project, overcoming city red tape and the jabs of his fiercest competitor.
 The Imperial dwarfs all around it, with hundreds of workers busting their guts to finish the brutal program.
 Richard, charming but unreliable, marries well and dazzles the Sydney society of 1885, while Brendan proves himself tougher than he looks whenever real work is required.

 John must choose which of his sons will lead Learys into the next century.
 Only after the Imperial is completed does he make his decision.
+An Amazon best seller.

 The fourth novel of The Australian Sandstone Series: Featuring a major character from the first three novels.